giuliacappelli/generateMockLikertGrammaticalityJudgments/README.md

-# GIULIA: Given Input factors, adjUst LIkert Acceptability judgments based on levels
+# GIULIA: Given Input factors, adjUst LIkert Acceptability judgments based on factor levels

 This very simple script may come in handy if you are a linguist and need mock data to test your model on before collecting acceptability judgments from actual people.